OliaKr/user-manager/README.md

-This is home assignment built using [Next.js](https://nextjs.org/).
+This is a home assignment built using [Next.js](https://nextjs.org/).
 The project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Key Features